 Purchasing an engagement ring at a jewelry store has its perks.
 Your soon-to-be fiance can try on different rings and settings before you purchase to find the perfect fit.
 Your timing may coincide with a great sale, and they may offer you a great financing option.

 But before financing an engagement ring through your jewelry store, do your research.
 You’ll want to educate yourself on a few things:

-- Hidden fees or charges: With any big purchase, it’s smart to read the fine print and educate yourself on any hidden fees or charges that are included with financing options.
+- Hidden fees or charges: With any big purchase, it’s smart to read the fine print and educate yourself on any hidden fees or charges included with financing options.

 Another option to finance an engagement ring is to put it on a credit card.
 But this approach takes some planning.
 First, you’ll want to put the ring on a card with a very low—ideally 0%—APR.
-You’ll also want that low APR to match up with the time frame in which you plan to pay off the ring, so you won’t get slapped with a high APR once the promotional period runs out.
+You’ll also want that low APR to match the time frame when you plan to pay off the ring.
+With this planning, you won’t get slapped with a high APR once the promotional period runs out.

 When financing an engagement ring, taking out a personal loan should be your last resort.
-Ideally, you’ll want to secure a 0% financing deal with the jewelry store or put the ring on a low or 0% APR credit card and pay it off before the promotional period expires.
-If you don’t qualify for either of those options, whether due to a poor credit score, poor financial history, or some other reason, a personal loan may be your best bet.
+Ideally, you’ll want to secure a 0% financing deal with the jewelry store or put the ring on a low or 0% APR credit card.
+With those methods, you should pay the ring off before the promotional period expires.
+However, if you don’t qualify for either of those options—due to a poor credit score, poor financial history, or some other reason—a personal loan may be your best bet.

 Can you afford to finance that special engagement ring?
 How about one a little less expensive?
 Use the calculator below to find out how much you'll pay monthly.